Beginner’s Guide to SQL Injection (Part 1)

-SQL injection is a technique where malicious user can inject SQL Commands into an SQL statement via web page.
+SQL injection is a technique where a malicious user can inject SQL Commands into an SQL statement via a web page.

 An attacker could bypass authentication, access, modify and delete data within a database.
 In some cases, SQL Injection can even be used to execute commands on the operating system, potentially allowing an attacker to escalate to more damaging attacks inside of a network that sits behind a firewall.

 List of Database

 - MySQL(Open source),

 - Postgre SQL(open source),

 Type of SQL Injection